Garbage Collection in Java

 However, since the background thread that performs garbage collection (GC) runs at unpredictable times, it can reduce an application’s performance or slow it down, causing unnecessary delays.
-Therefore, developers need to clearly understand the right garbage collector to use to avoid being held back when executing a program.
+Because of this impact on performance, developers need to clearly understand the right garbage collector to use to avoid being held back when executing a program.

 This article gives an in-depth description of what garbage collection in Java entails.
 It also includes the major benefits of garbage collection and a simple explanation of how it works to help developers and administrators have an easier time using it in their applications.